raykevin450/kemono-dl/README.md

 The amount of times to retry / resume downloading a file. (default: 5)
 `--ratelimit-sleep SEC`
 The time in seconds to wait after being ratelimited (default: 120)
+`--download-timeout`
+The time in seconds to wait between downloading attachments or inline items. (default: 0)
+`--stop-on-failure`
+Stop on first request failure.
+`--post-title-filter TITLE_FILTER`
+Only download posts containing title with this phrase.

 # Notes
 -   Excepted link formats: